-- 19.1 Where a vehicle has sustained damage or has been involved in any accident the Driver must report this in writing to us within 72 hours of the accident.
-No further hirings may be undertaken until the vehicle has been inspected and approved by an Authorised Officer. - 19.2 All vehicles that sustain damage or have been involved in any accident, may be required to obtain approval to continue operating.
+- 19.1 Where a vehicle has sustained damage, has been involved in any accident or has a mechanical fault, the Driver must report this in writing to us within 72 hours of the accident.
+No further hirings may be undertaken until the vehicle has been inspected and approved by an Authorised Officer. - 19.2 All vehicles that sustain damage, have been involved in an accident or have a mechanical, may be required to obtain approval to continue operating.
 This approval must be obtained from our nominated testing facilities.
 The certificate of compliance will need to be provided to an Authorised Officer.